web-ridge/react-ridge-state/README.md

 ## Roadmap :running_woman: :running_man:

-- Persistent storage with custom get / set
+- custom get / set async so you can fetch things from storage (like auth tokens)

 ## Getting started :clap: :ok_hand: